Replicable-MARL/MARLlib/docs/source/algorithm/trpo_family.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-ITRPO is the simplest multi-agent version of standard TRPO.
-Each agent is now a TRPO-based sampler and learner.
+ITRPO is a multi-agent version of TRPO, where each agent is a TRPO-based sampler and learner.
-ITRPO does not need information sharing
+ITRPO does not require information sharing between agents during training.
-While knowledge sharing across agents is optional in ITRPO.
+However, knowledge sharing between agents is optional and can be implemented if desired.

 .. admonition:: Information Sharing

-    In multi-agent learning, the concept of information sharing is not well defined and may confuse.
-    Here we try to clarify this by categorizing the type of information sharing into three.
+    In the field of multi-agent learning, the term "information sharing" can be vague and unclear, so it's important to provide clarification.
+We can categorize information sharing into three types:

     - real/sampled data: observation, action, etc.
     - predicted data: Q/critic value, message for communication, etc.
     - knowledge: experience replay buffer, model parameters, etc.

-    Knowledge-level information sharing is usually excluded from information sharing and is only seen as a trick.
-    But recent works find it is essential for good performance.
-So here, we include knowledge sharing as part of the information sharing.
+    Traditionally, knowledge-level information sharing has been viewed as a "trick" and not considered a true form of information sharing in multi-agent learning.
+However, recent research has shown that knowledge sharing is actually crucial for achieving optimal performance.
+Therefore, we now consider knowledge sharing to be a valid form of information sharing in multi-agent learning.

 Mathematical Form
 ^^^^^^^^^^^^^^^^^^